 - Psychotic symptoms, including delusions and hallucinations

 - Increased libido leading to unprotected sex

 - Substance abuse, like alcoholism, drug abuse, etc.

 2. Depressive symptoms

-As per the American Psychiatric Association, an episode of major depression tends to last for two weeks and involves at least five of the following symptoms (including one from the first two):
+According to the American Psychiatric Association 4, an episode of major depression tends to last for two weeks and involves at least five of the following symptoms:

 - Loss of interest in pleasurable activities

 - Disturbed sleeping patterns, like insomnia or oversleeping

 - Restricted body movement

 - Chronic fatigue, exhaustion, or loss of energy